-Tier 1 Achievement - Responsibility of all staff - some examples:
+Tier 1 Achievement - Responsibility of all staff - some examples

 - Verbal praise including shout outs at the end of the lesson or week/Positive Notes.

-- Positive points on ClassCharts.
+- Achievement points.

 - First attention to best conduct.

-- Praise Postcards
+- Phone calls and text messages home.

-- Phone calls and text messages home
+- Stickers for practical excellence.

-- Stickers
+- Stamps for written excellence.

-- Stamps
+- Wider recognition for students with 3 x achievements in Daily Achievement Reports.

-Tier 2 Achievements - Responsibility of Heads of House and Curriculum Leaders - some examples:
+Tier 2 Achievements - Responsibility of Heads of House and Raising Achievement Leads - some examples